|

 23. executive branch

-the branch of the United States government that is responsible for carrying out the laws
+part of U.S. government responsible for carrying out laws

 He states that government should divide itself according to its powers, creating a Judicial, Legislative, and Executive branch.